-This has driven many large telcos to to embrace new architectures and data management approaches, including convergent billing.
+This has driven many large telcos to modernize billing functions to embrace new architectures and data management approaches, including convergent billing.
 When done successfully, this can yield significant improvements in customer experience while at the same time reducing costs — critical in an increasingly competitive marketplace with compressed margins and rising customer expectations.

 From CDR processing, to rated event storage, to billing distribution, MongoDB’s simplified approach to data management is enabling telcos to give customers a unified experience.

 What are the most important B2B opportunities in 5G and mobile edge opportunities for telcos?

 As partners in telco-adjacent industries work to streamline efficiencies in a cost-constrained future, many are turning to private 5G networks to optimize operations.

 Modern industrial manufacturing processes are making greater use of connected IoT devices throughout the supply chain, from sensors on manufacturing equipment to mobile devices used by employees on the factory floor to connected vehicles transporting goods — all generating large amounts of data.

 In the automotive industry, modern vehicles are more connected than ever.
 Today, almost all new models include embedded SIM cards that enable even more connected experiences.
 Additionally, parallel advances are being made to enable roadside infrastructure connectivity.
 Together, these advances will power increased data sharing between vehicles, and between vehicles and the surrounding environment (V2V2X).

 How does MongoDB differ from competing telecommunications databases?

 In the telecommunications industry, there are two main groups of databases that compete with MongoDB.